4rknova/asciimg/README.md

 # asciimg
 Simple image to ascii art conversion.

-## Terminal integration
+## Shell integration

-To plot images in the terminal using all available space, add an alias in your configuration file:
+To plot images in the terminal using all available space, add an alias in your shell's configuration file:

 eg. for zsh: